Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Simulations

-Figure \ref{fig:A3} shows normalized empirical distributions of $\widehat{k}_{\sharp}(x)$ at $x = 1.5$(left), $x = 2$(center), and $x = 2.5$(right).
+Figure \ref{fig:A3} shows the normalized empirical distributions of $\widehat{k}_{\sharp}(x)$ at $x = 1.5$(left), $x = 2$(center), and $x = 2.5$(right) when $(\alpha, \lambda) = (2.1,0.5)$.
 The number of Monte Carlo iteration is 1,000 for each case.
-As seen from these figures, the multivariate central limit theorem (Theorem \ref{CLT2}) holds true.
+As seen from these figures, the central limit theorem implied by Theorem \ref{CLT2} holds true.

+Table \ref{table: T2_rev} presents simulation results of the cases when $(\alpha, \lambda) = (2.1, 0.5), (3,0.5)$, and $(3,0.75)$.
+We find that more accurate results are achieved when $\alpha = 3$ than when $\alpha = 2.1$.
+In general, the empirical coverage probabilities could be more accurate as the intensity of the Poisson process increases (see the comments on Figure \ref{fig:A4}).
+Overall, we can also find that the empirical coverage probabilities are reasonably close to the nominal coverage probabilities.

-Figure \ref{fig:A4} shows $85\%$(dark gray), $95\%$(gray), and $99\%$(light gray) confidence bands for $k$-function.
-We can find that proposed confidence bands capture the monotonicity of $k$-function and the width of confidence bands tend to increase increase as the design point is distant from the origin.
-This is quite reasonable since in the data generating process (\ref{Levy_OU_DGP}), jumps are less frequently observed as those size become larger.
+Figure \ref{fig:A4} shows the $85\%$(dark gray), $95\%$(gray), and $99\%$(light gray) confidence bands for the $k$-function when $(\alpha, \lambda) = (2.1,0.5)$.
+We find that the proposed confidence bands capture the monotonicity of the $k$-function and the width of confidence bands tend to increase as the design point becomes distant from the origin.
+The latter point can be partially attributed to the property of the L\'evy measure $\nu$ since the $k$-function is given by $k(x) = \nu((x,\infty))$ : For any (Borel) set $A \subset [0,\infty)$, $\nu(A)$ coincides with the expected number of jumps falling in $A$ in the unit time, that is, $\nu(A) = E[\sum_{0<t<1}1(J_{t} - J_{t-} \in A)]$, where $J_{t-} = \lim_{s \uparrow t}J_{s}$.
+Therefore, jumps of a larger size are less frequently observed since $\nu([0,\infty))<\infty$, in our simulation study.
+Further, the results also correspond to a well-known fact in nonparametric density estimation.
+Since few observations fall in the tail regions, the nonparametric estimation of a given density function tends to be less accurate in the tail area than in regions where the probability mass is concentrated.